aidantjones/quick-fox-lazy-dog/README.md

 I noticed this weird text and thought I could compile it into strange poetry.
 The tradition of found poetry and [AI's recent foray into poetic authorship](https://www.wired.co.uk/article/google-artificial-intelligence-poetry) informed the idea for this project.

-My goal is to create a simple program that randomly generates poetry from strings gathered from Mark's *Touch Typing Made Simple*, published in 1985.
+I wrote a program that randomly generates poetry from strings gathered from Mark's *Touch Typing Made Simple* as well as Lloyd, Winger, Johnson, Morrison, and Hall's *Gregg Keyboarding and Personal Application*, published in 1985 and 1987, respectively.
+Any set of strings could be put in their place, however, providing opportunities for future projects.

 I intend the results to be humorous at times.
 But this niche found poetry also comments on the ways in which the computational world informs how we interpret our world through our writing.
 The strings I pulled from this book were not intended for outside the context of testing one's touch typing.
 But these exercises were created to allow an emerging demographic to use the home computer.
 De-contextualizing these exercises brings attention to this continuing massive social change.